REAL ESTATE (REES)

 REES 401 - REAL ESTATE PROCESS

-This course reviews real estate finance, real estate law, property management and property development as an introduction and overview of the commercial real estate industry.
+This course reviews the commercial real estate industry and incorporates real estate finance, real estate law, property management and real estate development concepts.

 Credits: 3